TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: The TFermion library

 \item \textbf{MolecularData:} An instance from the OpenFermion class \cite{mcclean2020openfermion}, necessary to get all parameters from the Hamiltonian and save them into instance \texttt{molecule} as attributes.

 \item \textbf{Error values:} Different QPE methods have different error sources, whose sum must not exceed a given threshold.
-By default we will use the \texttt{chemical accuracy} value of 0.0015 Hartrees \cite{cao2019quantum}.
-T-Fermion optimizes error values to minimize the T-gate cost output of that method without exceeding it.
+By default we will use the \texttt{chemical accuracy} value of 0.0016 Hartrees \cite{cao2019quantum}.
+TFermion optimizes error values to minimize the T-gate cost output of that method without exceeding it.

-\item \textbf{T gate cost:} Number of T gates needed to execute the selected method, as well as the time required to synthesise the corresponding number of magic states.
-To calculate this value is the main goal of our library.
+\item \textbf{T gate cost:} Number of T gates needed to execute the selected method, as well as the time required to synthesize the corresponding number of magic states.
+Calculating this value is the main goal of our library.

 \end{itemize}